commiebasil/bfdimod/README.md

-# bfdimod
+# Troubles in Goiky: a BFDI-Based HOI4 mod
-A BFDI HOI4 Mod Dev Repository
+Official TIG repository